|Leicester College: Public Consultation on a new Strategic Plan. Click here to find out more and to take part.|

 - We are proud that our learners reflect the diversity of the local population:

-- We are members of five National Skills Academy network in the areas of Food and Drink Manufacturing, Environmental Technologies, Retail and Materials Production and Supply.
+- We are members of three National Skills Academy networks in the areas of Food and Drink, Retail and Materials, Production and Supply.

-- We have also recently been appointed the East Midlands Hub for The Peter Jones Enterprise Academy.
+- We are also a member of the Peter Jones Enterprise Academy.

 Awards and Standards

-We have achieved certification in the Training Quality Standard and hold the Customer Service Excellence Standard for customer excellence.
-The College also holds the Matrix quality standard for information, advice and guidance services for Employer Engagement, the Investors in People award and the Learning and Skills Improvement Service (LSIS) Leading the Learner Voice Award for Community and Social Cohesion.
+We have achieved certification in the Training Quality Standard.
+The College also holds the Matrix quality standard for information, advice and guidance services for Student Services, the Investors in People award and the Learning and Skills Improvement Service (LSIS) Leading the Learner Voice Award for Community and Social Cohesion.

 Our efforts to encourage social integration, plus our embedding of Functional Skills of English, maths and ICT in all areas of the curriculum, saw Leicester College win two Association of Colleges Beacon Awards.